 - (Program Committee member) International Conference on Information and Computer Security (ICICS) 2014.

-- (Chair) Bitcoin Foundation Grant Selection Committee 2014-present
+- (Committee member) Bitcoin Foundation Grant Selection Committee Member 2014.

 Contact, references, links